anarchetype-ai/JazzSON/README.md

 # JazzSON

-JazzSON is a lightweight native macOS JSON viewer.
+JazzSON is a lightweight native macOS JSON viewer developed with Codex.

 ## Download